semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ## 2.4 Using change_in to Speed up Pipelines

 In our CI pipeline there is no change detection yet.
 We'll remedy that now.
-Click on **Edit Workflow** to re-open the Workflow Builder.
+Click on *Edit Workflow* to re-open the Workflow Builder.

-On the first block, scroll down until you reach the section **Run/skip conditions** and enable the option: “run this block when conditions are met.”
+On the first block, scroll down until you reach the section *Run/skip Conditions* and enable the option: “Run this block when conditions are met.”

 Type the following condition: `change_in('/service1/', { default_branch: 'main'} )`.
 If your repository's default branch is `master` you can skip the `default_branch` option altogheter.